predix-ui/predix-ui/_pages/develop/context-browser.md

 # Format context data

 The px-context-browser data model is centered around a tree of context items set as the `items` property. `items` is structured as an array of objects with some required keys and values that are used by the context browser to display each item to the user.
-Items may have sub-items defined called `children`.
+Items may have nested sub-items called `children`.

 Use the following attribute to set the context browser items:

-* `items: Array` - An array of objects that are used to populate the context browser UI
+* `items: Array` - An array of objects that are used to populate the context browser UI.

-All items should have at least the following properties:
+Each item should have at least the following properties:

 * `id: string` - A unique string that identifies the item.
 This string should only contain valid ASCII characters.
 It's recommended to only use URI-safe characters to allow for easy binding to the URL.
 Examples: 'home' or 'alerts'.
-* `label: string` - A short, human-readable text label for the item.
+* `label: string` - A short, user-friendly text label for the item.

 The following optional properties can also be set: